Make Homemade Chicken Broth Using a Pressure Cooker

 Hello and welcome to VisiHow.
 In this video, I am going to show you how to make chicken broth with a pressure cooker.

-- 2Next we are also going to need a pressure cooker.Our pressure cooker should be made out of Stainless Steel, although it is possible to find Aluminium pressure cookers for cheaper they can be dangerous.
+- 2Our pressure cooker should be made out of Stainless Steel, although it is possible to find Aluminium pressure cookers for cheaper they can be dangerous.
 It is possible that some of the Aluminium may seep into the broth.
 We highly encourage our viewers to use a Stainless Steel pressure cooker to avoid this from happening.
-It is also possible to use a Slow Cooker to make chicken broth, however, we will show how to do that in a different video.Advertisement
+It is also possible to use a Slow Cooker to make chicken broth, however, we will show how to do that in a different video.Next we are also going to need a pressure cooker.Advertisement

 - 9Cover it and then let it stand for about 15 minutes before we can start boiling it.